Affiliate links on Android Authority may earn us a commission. Learn more.

 ChatGPT 4 accuracy tested: Free vs Plus compared

-As I mentioned earlier, ChatGPT can deliver significantly more accurate responses with a GPT-4 based model.
-I asked the chatbot a handful of factual questions, some particularly obscure, to test whether or not I could get a reliably accurate answer.
-On both, the free tier and ChatGPT Plus, you can switch between GPT-3.5 and GPT-4o.
+As I mentioned earlier, ChatGPT can deliver significantly more accurate responses with GPT-4o.
+And as a free user, you only get a limited number of GPT-4o responses every few hours.
+Post that, you’ll be downgraded to the GPT-4o mini model, which isn’t as complex or accurate.
+To find out if this matters, I asked the chatbot a handful of factual questions, some particularly obscure, to test whether or not I could get a reliably accurate answer.
+On both, the free tier and ChatGPT Plus, you can switch between GPT-4o mini and GPT-4o.

 In summary, remember that ChatGPT will almost always try to deliver a solution to your problem or question without caring much about its accuracy.
 It will only sometimes admit that it cannot answer a question or doesn’t know enough about the subject matter.
 Otherwise, it can just as easily hallucinate information without any obvious indication.